grishmaaa/omnicomni/RAILWAY_QUICK_START.md

 Your new Next.js app is now live with:
 - ✅ Beautiful modern UI
 - ✅ Fast performance
-- ✅ All Streamlit features + more
-- ✅ Your existing Supabase database
+- ✅ Supabase Auth
-- ✅ Your existing Firebase auth
+- ✅ Supabase Database
 - ✅ Custom domain with SSL

 ## 🔍 Quick Test